CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 3. Close all open windows.

 ### Task 2: Add Microsoft 365 apps to Intune

+In this task you will add Microsoft 365 Apps (Excel, Outlook, PowerPoint, and Word) to Intune and assign them to the Research group.

 1. On **SEA-SVR1**, in the **Microsoft Intune admin center** select **Apps (1)**, then in the **Apps | Overview** blade select **All Apps (2)**, and in the details pane select **Create (3)**.